webpack/webpack-cli/packages/webpack-scaffold/README.md

 # webpack-scaffold

-This is the utility suite for creating a webpack `scaffold`.
-It contains utility functions to assist with inquirer prompting and scaffolding.
+This is the utility suite for creating a webpack `scaffold`, it contains utility functions to help you work with [Inquirer](https://github.com/SBoudrias/Inquirer.js/) prompting and scaffolding.

 # Installation

 ```bash
 npm i -D webpack-cli @webpack-cli/webpack-scaffold
 ```

 # API

 1. [parseValue()](#parsevalue)